CUNYTechPrep/project-starter/README.md

 npm install
 npm start
 ```

+- api-backend will launch at: http://localhost:8080
+- react-client will launch at: http://localhost:3000

 > In production you will only deploy a single app.
 The react client will build into static files that will be served from the backend.